kandyfoma/goshopper/docs/development/MODERN_FEATURES.md

 # Modern Features Roadmap 🚀

-This document outlines modern mobile features to implement in GoShopperAI to enhance user experience and bring the app to current iOS/Android standards.
+This document outlines modern mobile features to implement in GoShopper to enhance user experience and bring the app to current iOS/Android standards.

 ## Already Implemented ✅